 Overview

 Life Cycle of Aedes aegypti

 Aedes aegypti is a so-called holometabolous insect.
-This means that the insects go through a complete metamorphosis with an egg, larvae, pupae, and adult stage.
-The adult life span can range from two weeks to a month depending on environmental conditions.
+This means that the insects undergo a complete metamorphosis with an egg, larvae, pupae, and adult stage.
+Depending on environmental conditions, the adult life span can range from two weeks to a month.
 The life cycle of Aedes aegypti can be completed within one-and-a-half to three weeks (see Figure 1).
-Egg After taking a blood meal, female Aedes aegypti mosquitos produce on average 100 to 200 eggs per batch.
-The females can
+Egg After taking a blood meal, female Aedes aegypti mosquitos produce, on average, 100 to 200 eggs per batch.
+The females can produce

+Overview